zruncho3d/DuelingZero/SOFTWARE.md

 ## Software

 This early video shows the motion and introduces the core challenge: two toolheads moving in a shared space.
-Didn't know if it work would at all when this was made!
+I didn't know if it work would at all when this was made!

 [add to YouTube as unlisted]